JAYASHREEPATIL/PatternInJava/README.md

 # PatternInJava
-It contain different types of pattern
+It contain different types of pattern of star